 extra pair of glasses (can't see without them)

 gluten free snacks (I have Celiac Disease)

 sweater (dress in layers, sometimes rooms are cold but can quickly become pretty warm due to stages of labor)

 small blanket (again, sometimes it's cold in those rooms and it's nice to have something comfortable to wrap around my shoulders)

 And as a birth photographer, this is the gear that I absolutely can't go without:

-yongnuo speedlite YN 600EX-RT II (backup flash in the event of an emergency)
+Yongnuo Speedlite YN 600EX - RT TT (backup in the event of an emergency)

 backup batteries for camera